 - 2 Tablespoons (28g) unsalted butter

-- 1/3 cup (80ml) pure maple syrup
+- 1/3 cup (113g/80ml) pure maple syrup

-- 1 cup (112g) sifted confectioners’ sugar*
+- 1 cupย (112g) siftedย confectionersโ sugar*

-- pinch salt, to taste
+- pinch of salt, to taste

 Instructions

-- Using a hand mixer or a stand mixer fitted with a paddle attachment, cream the butter and brown sugar together on medium speed until smooth, about 1-2 minutes.
-Add the egg and beat on high until combined, about 30 seconds.
+- In a large bowl using a handheld mixer or a stand mixer fitted with a paddle attachment, beat the butter and brown sugar on medium-high speed until light and creamy, about 3 minutes.
+Add the egg and beat on high speed until combined, about 30 seconds.
 Scrape down the sides and bottom of the bowl as needed.
-Add the maple syrup, vanilla extract, and maple extract, then beat on high speed until combined.
+Add the maple syrup, vanilla extract, and maple extract, then beat on high speed until combined, about 1 minute.
+Pour the dry ingredients into the wet ingredients and beat on low speed until combined.
+Add the pecans and beat on low speed until just incorporated.
+Dough will be creamy and soft.

-- Preheat oven to 350°F (177°C).
-Line 2-3 large baking sheets with parchment paper or silicone baking mats.
+- Preheat oven to 350ยฐF (177ยฐC).
+Line large baking sheets with parchment paper or silicone baking mats.
 (Always recommended for cookies.)
-Set aside.
+If the dough has chilled for longer than 3 hours, let it sit at room temperature for about 30 minutes before shaping the cookies.

-- Make the icing: In a small saucepan over low heat, melt the butter and maple syrup together, whisking occasionally.
-Once the butter has melted, remove from heat and whisk in the sifted confectioners’ sugar.
+- Make the icing: In a small saucepan over low heat, melt the butter with the maple syrup, whisking occasionally.
+Once the butter has melted, remove from heat and whisk in the sifted confectionersโ sugar and salt.
 Taste.
-Add a pinch of salt, if desired.
-Drizzle over cooled cookies.
+Drizzle over the cooled cookies.
 Icing will set after about 1 hour.
+Store cookies covered tightly at room temperature for up to 2 days or in the refrigerator for up to 1 week.

 Notes